cloudnative-pg/cloudnative-pg/docs/src/faq.md

 can control migrations using the `app` user, without requiring *superuser* access.

-Teams can then create another user for read-write operations throught the ["Declarative role management"](declarative_role_management.md) feature and assign the required `GRANT` to the tables.
+Teams can then create another user for read-write operations through the ["Declarative role management"](declarative_role_management.md) feature and assign the required `GRANT` to the tables.